Key takeaways

 To cater to this growing class of workers and companies, you should develop properties with short-term rentals in mind.
 This starts with considering property access.

 For example, consider keyless access control systems with digital credentials.
-These systems make it easy for authorized tenants to enter the building at any hour without the risk of losing a physical key.
+These systems make it easy for authorized tenants to enter the building at any time without risking losing a physical key.
 The property staff can also easily add or revoke access permissions for their fleeting short-term tenants.